Enstrayed/enstrayedapi/README.md

 <details> <summary>Configuration Example</summary>

-* `couchdb.host`: Hostname/IP address and port of a CouchDB server.
+* `couchdbHhost`: URL of CouchDB server.
-* `couchdb.authorization`: Username & password used to access the CouchDB server, in HTTP Basic authentication format, e.g. `username:password`.
-* `blog.postsDirectory`: Directory that will be parsed when calling /blogposts.
-If running in Docker this directory will need to be mounted to the container.
-* `blog.postsDirUrl`: Location of the posts directory on the web server.
+* `mailjet.apiKey`: Mailjet API Key.
+* `mailjet.senderAddress`: Email address that emails will be received from, must be verified in Mailjet admin panel.
+* `frontpage.frontpageDir`: Directory of frontpage, will be served at root with modifications.
+* `nowplaying.*.apiKey`: API key of respective service.
-* `nowplaying.*.target`: Set to the Last.fm/Jellyfin username to query for playback information.
+* `nowplaying.*.target`: User that should be queried to retrieve playback information.

 ```json
 {